guvenckardas/image-404-controller/readme.md

 ```

 ### Async image download
-You can use code below, lazy load ajax action, if necessary
+You can use code below, lazy load ajax action.(!if necessary)

 ```sh
 $GG(document).ajaxComplete(function() {